Akhunzianov/Instrumenter/README.md

 - Only ELF binaries for supported architectures (currently x86_64) are accepted
 - Check if `ptrace` is availible on your platform to understand if the tool will work properly
 - `ptrace` may not work properly with containers
-- If you are facing errors try to specify the whole path to binary

 ---

 ## ⚙️ Supported Architectures
 -	x86_64
+## ⚙️ Supported Executable formats
+-	ELF

-Want to Add a New Architecture?
+## Want to Add a New Architecture?
 See CONTRIBUTING.md

 ---